sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-11-I'm Teaching Myself Triton - Here's What's Actually Happening.md

 author: Sahibpreet Singh
 pinned: true
 ---
-Starting from start month of July-2025 super scared and tensed.
+Starting from start, Month of July-2025 super scared and tensed.
 I was doing everything left right and centre to secure a job and in the middle of all this felt super helpless and during that time only got the hit to make myself learn something which I always feared GPU programming.
 Yes actually how GPU's can be made to work and understand the depth of how things work and not just **.cuda()** and work done.

 Truly saying, Since I was new made a choice to teach myself CUDA but after couple of weeks motivation died a slow death just because it was too time consuming.
 Then came to my mind the name of **Unsloth** and how they made use of **Triton** for making our beloved LLM's faster and smaller by programming things in **Triton** and this is exactly was my first motivation to learn Triton.